galogarciaiii/scibud-podcast-agent-public/README.md

 This public version omits private configuration files (e.g., API keys, database credentials, bucket names).
 You’ll need to provide your own `config.json` for full functionality.

----

-Would you like me to also add a **flowchart diagram (mermaid or image)** showing the assistants and how they interact (retrieval → scoring → production → publishing) for clarity?